interaction-design-lab/idl-tools/README.md

 vera-image-archive.py
 ---------------------

 As always, `-h` is your friend.
-Given a db details file with authentication credentials and a list of `user_id` values, locally archive the images.

-TODO: archive a per-user images meta-data file?
+Given a .csv file of VERA+ statuses, locally archive all default-sized images.